 1. Select a branch or stem that has at least 2 or 3 sets of leaves.

-2. Locate a spot on the branch between, or next to, a set of leaf nodes where your cut will be made (leaf nodes are where the branches come out of the stem).
+2. Locate a spot on the branch between, or next to, a set of leaf nodes.
+Leaf nodes are where the branches come out of the stem.
 Leave at least one set of nodes above the cut.
+This is where your cut will be made.

 3. Make a clean, neat, 45 degree slice with a razor blade or knife.
 It is important that you do not damage the branch while handling.